 Things to do in Cape Town at Night

-From hitting up the various bars to watching live music or exercising your own vocal cords – there’s no shortage of things to do in Cape Town at night.
+From hitting up the various bars to watching live music or exercising your own vocal cords – there’s no shortage of things to do in Cape Town in the evening.

 Here are some of the top places to visit: